The playwright, the musical, the libretto, the opera, and beyond.

 One other note about opera: it does not have to be what we consider classical music.
 Porgy and Bess is an excellent jazz opera, while Tommy, The Wall and Evita are brilliant rock operas.
 The music should be emotive, but, beyond that, you and your composer are as free as the breeze.

 If you think you have in in you to write lyrics or libretti, then, have at it, and the best of luck to you.
 Along the lines of what performers tell each other, break a quill!

 On the other hand, if you are someone who would like to produce and put your name to an original musical production, or, if you yourself are a prolific composer, looking for a vehicle for your powerful music, here is where we come in.
-Give me the subject matter and, if it is a thing I can wrap my mind around (as most things are), I can write you a top-notch musical production, not in the sweet bye-and-bye, but toot sweet.
+Give us the subject matter and, if it is a thing our playwright can wrap his or her mind around (as most things are), we can write you a top-notch musical production, not in the sweet bye-and-bye, but toot sweet.